Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 slug: adding-react-router
 ---

-The project you have built is described as a **single page application** but most web web pages we use daily are built as, or at least, act as multi-page applications.
+The project you have built is described as a **single page application** but most web pages we use daily are built as, or at least act as, multi-page applications.

 A single page application is just that: a single html page.
 Single page applications control the DOM by updating, adding, or removing elements.
 In this way they can function as multi-page applications.